‘A crime may have been committed’ in Parkland trial jury room, prosecutors say

 Broward Circuit Judge Elizabeth Scherer is bound by law to sentence Cruz to life in prison.
 The sentencing hearing is scheduled for Nov.
 1.

 Prosecutors are asking for the investigation under a provision in criminal procedure that allows for it in cases where “the verdict may be subject to challenge.”
-But allegations of juror misconduct raised after trial cannot change the outcome when it’s in the defendant’s favor.
+It is extremely unlikely that allegations of juror misconduct raised after trial can change the outcome when it’s in the defendant’s favor.

 Jurors who oppose the death penalty have no incentive to persuade others to join them, by reason or by threat.